UCI-Networking-Group/webform/ARTIFACT-EVALUATION.md

 ......
 ```

-We built the raw web form dataset (`crawl-merged-core.tar.xz`) by running the crawler over this list.
+We built the raw web form dataset (`crawl-merged-core.tar.zst`) by running the crawler over this list.

 #### Experiment 2: Dataset Annotation Pipeline